Apply for a Scholarship

 • Foster Care— provide court order letter

-• Homeless— Homeless Coalition/Homeless Advocate/Homeless Prenatal Care or other agency’s letterhead verification letter
+• Unhoused— Homeless Coalition/Homeless Advocate/Homeless Prenatal Care or other agency’s letterhead verification letter

 Recreation and Parks is grateful for the tremendous support of the Mayor's Office, the Recreation and Park Commission, the San Francisco Parks Trust and our many other friends for enabling us to offer access to all San Franciscans to our recreation activities through the Recreation Scholarship Program.
 No applicant will be turned away for lack of funds.